commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 ![ide-connected](https://raw.githubusercontent.com/commit-live-students/help-center/master/ide-connected.jpg)

-# I see '401 - Bad Credentials.' in the terminal.
+# I see '401 - Bad Credentials.' in the terminal while `clive` command.
 What does this mean, and how can I fix it?

 This means your Github Token has been expired.
 Your Github account need to be reauthorized with Commit.Live account.
 Contact tech@greyatom.com to know how to fix this.